isomerpages/pmo-carbonmarketcoop/_sg-article-6-cooperation/Peru/Overview.md

 </tbody>
 </table>
 <hr>
-<p>The Singapore-PeruImplementation Agreement is open for project applications.
+<p>The Singapore-Peru Implementation Agreement is open for project applications.
 Interested applicants may wish to refer to the chart below for the process to seek Article 6 authorisation of the mitigation activities and mitigation outcomes.
 More details can be found in the <a href="https://carbonmarkets-cooperation.gov.sg/processes-peru/" rel="noopener noreferrer nofollow" target="_blank"><u>Application Process</u></a>&nbsp;tab.</p>